Code of Academic Integrity

 University of the People fosters a spirit of honesty and integrity fundamental to a university community.
 As an academic community whose fundamental purpose is learning and the pursuit of knowledge, every individual at UoPeople is responsible for following accepted standards of academic integrity and for sharing a commitment to upholding these values in all academic pursuits.

 Sources must be documented through acceptable scholarly references and citations, and the extent to which the sources have been used must be apparent to the reader.
-Even indirect quotations, paraphrasing, etc., can be considered plagiarism unless sources are properly cited.
+Every individual assignment at UoPeople must be unique.
+Students are responsible for ensuring each assignment submitted is new, regardless if information has been taken from their own previous assignments.
 Plagiarism will not be tolerated at any time; students are required to learn and be personally responsible for educating themselves about plagiarism and the appropriate forms of citation and referencing sources.
-Students who need assistance and/or have questions concerning use of outside resources or collaboration on assignments should contact their Course Instructors and/or the Office of Academic Affairs at firstname.lastname@example.org for the English programs and email@example.com for the Arabic Division.
+Students who need assistance and/or have questions concerning use of outside resources or collaboration on assignments should contact their Course Instructors and/or review the materials in the Learning Resource Center for the English programs and [email protected] for the Arabic Division..

 Under no circumstances are students allowed to publicly share (for example on blogs, websites, social media, databases) their work completed at or for University of the People until two calendar years from the end of the student’s final term of study.
 Students are also prohibited from publicly sharing the works or course materials of another student.

 It is the students’ responsibility for following these standards and for sharing a commitment to upholding these values in all academic pursuits.
 If these are not followed, Instructors have the authority to assign a zero to the assignment and deduct points, as they find appropriate.

 All student work and scholarship must be free of fraud and deception including:

 - Plagiarism—the unintentional or intentional representation of the words or ideas of another as one’s own work in any academic exercise.